slackapi/slack-connect-sample/README.md

 ## Step 7.
 Disconnect the Channel

 Watch the video below **(sound on)** to understand how to disconnect your shared channel.
-This will involve installing the app again, but this time at the org level. 🚨You will also need to be an org owner / admin to be able to use this feature.🚨
+This will involve installing the app again, but this time at the org level. 🚨You need to be **logged in as an org owner / admin** to be able to use this feature.🚨

 [![disconnect](https://user-images.githubusercontent.com/10428517/155223135-f9f6a0fd-4e93-4494-bb73-feddbbb09170.png)](https://user-images.githubusercontent.com/10428517/155230983-046ff198-6017-410a-97d1-5ba311496b77.mp4)